ebelinski/swiftly/enums.md

 ### Associated values

-Enums can have associated values, and the type of each value can be different:
+Enum cases can have associated values, and the type of each value can be different:

 ```swift
 enum Shape {